Search Results for

 The following information must be provided when creating a connection:

-• Host: the host to connect, can be an IP address or URL.
+• Host: the host to connect to; can be an IP address or URL.

-• AuthenticationType: the type to authenticate to a server.
+• AuthenticationType: the type used to authenticate to a server.

-• Password: the password to connect, only used in case AuthenticationType is Password.
+• Password: the password to connect with; only used when AuthenticationType is Password.

-• PrivateKey: the private key to connect, only used in case AuthenticationType is Certificate.
-Please refer to this section to know how to generate a private key that is used for authentication.
+• PrivateKey: the private key to connect with; only used when AuthenticationType is Certificate.
+Refer to this section to learn how to generate a private key for authentication.

-• Passphrase: the passphrase to protect the private key, only used in case AuthenticationType is Certificate.
+• Passphrase: the passphrase that protects the private key; only used when AuthenticationType is Certificate.

 Manage hub folder structure